 What is the North-South Centre?

-The North South Centre is an enlarged partial agreement of the Council of Europe created in 1989 to spread the values of the Council of Europe– human rights, democracy and the rule of law – beyond the European continent.
+The European Centre for Global Interdependence and Solidarity is an enlarged partial agreement of the Council of Europe created in 1989 to spread the values of the Council of Europe– human rights, democracy and the rule of law – beyond the European continent.

 How is the North-South Centre fulfilling its mission?

-The Centre empowers civil society, in particular youth and women, through intercultural dialogue and global citizenship education, to play an active role in CoE Member States and neighbouring regions, under the principles of dialogue, partnership, solidarity and global interdependence.
+The North-South Centre empowers civil society, in particular youth and women, through intercultural dialogue and global citizenship education, to play an active role in Council of Europe member states and neighbouring regions, under the principles of dialogue, partnership, solidarity and global interdependence.

-These principles are put into practise through a bottom-up work approach which entails three specific courses of action undertaken by the Centre:
+These principles are put into practice through a bottom-up work approach which entails three specific courses of action undertaken by the North-South Centre: